Advertising a job

 Tell applicants what you'll need from them

-You should also provide information that tells applicants about anything else you'll need from them, such as:
+You should also tell applicants about anything else you'll need from them, such as:

-- proof that they have the right to work in the UK
+- proof they have the right to work in the UK

 - whether they'll need a reference

-- whether the person who gets the job will need a health check before they start work if they get the job
+- whether they'll need a health check before they start work if they get the job

-You need to tell applicants how you'll use their personal information.
-Find out more about protecting personal information on the Information Commissioner's Office website.
+You must tell applicants how you'll use their personal information.